Specialist Disability Accommodation Melbourne

 What is Specialist Disability Accommodation (SDA)?

 Specialist Disability Accommodation (SDA) is housing designed for people with extreme functional impairment or very high support needs.
-These homes include features that make daily living safer, more accessible, and more comfortable, including step-free layouts, wider doorways, assistive technology, ceiling hoists, and reinforced walls.
+These thoughtfully designed homes include features that make daily living safer, more accessible, and more comfortable, including step-free layouts, wider doorways, assistive technology, ceiling hoists, and reinforced walls.

 SDA housing supports participants who need specialised building design to live as independently as possible, either on their own or with other NDIS participants.
 While SDA funding pays for the home or building itself, the daily supports you receive inside the home, such as personal care or household assistance, are funded separately under Supported Independent Living (SIL) or other NDIS support categories.